folinimarc/os_gis_sandbox/README.md

 Eventually the terminal will display the blinking cursor again and let you type.
 This means all is ready.

-**You can now access the Sandbox hub by typing _localhost_ in your browser window.**
+**You can now access the Sandbox hub by typing _localhost:8000_ in your browser window.**

 > _Good to know_: